tsunamishadow/bonusheroes/tiarchives.md

 ## Names on the Aegis

 *The first hero shown is the hero the player played in the last game, the second hero is the hero that player had the highest number of wins with during the tournament.
 (In the case of a tie, then the most played hero is shown between them, then best average KDA).*
+*Nationality of player shown if different to nation of team.*

 ### The International 1